-The graduate program in Mechanical and Aerospace Engineering has over 150 MS and Ph.D. candidates.
-West Virginia University is classified as a "Carnegie Research Extensive I" institution, the highest classification possible.Aerospace | Mechanical | Course Catalog | Syllabi
+The graduate program in Mechanical and Aerospace engineering has over 150 MS and PhD candidates.
+West Virginia University is classified as a "Carnegie Research Extensive I" institution, the highest classification possible.

-Master of Science in Aerospace Engineering (M.S.A.E)
+Master of Science in Aerospace Engineering

-The M.S.A.E. program is designed to give students greater knowledge of aerospace engineering while conducting research to advance the field as a whole.
-Students can choose to take courses in aerospace systems design, aircraft or spacecraft dynamics, stability and control, flight mechanics and simulation, advanced materials, vehicle propulsion, aerodynamics, aeroelasticity, and computational mechanics.
-For a tentative schedule in the Aerospace Engineering Program, see the M.S.A.E.
-Curriculum.
+The MSAE program is designed to give students greater knowledge of Aerospace Engineering while conducting research to advance the field as a whole.
+Students can choose to take courses in aerospace systems design, aircraft or spacecraft dynamics, stability and control, flight mechanics and simulation, advanced materials, vehicle propulsion, aerodynamics, aeroelasticity and computational mechanics.
+For a tentative schedule of courses and requirements, see the MSAE curriculum.

 Master of Science in Mechanical Engineering

-The M.S.M.E. program builds the knowledge and skills of by combining both research and academic course work.
-Students choose coursework in mechanical systems design, system dynamics, solid mechanics, energy systems, engineering materials, automatic controls, mechatronics, and computational mechanics.
-For a tentative schedule in the Mechanical Engineering Program, see the M.S.M.E.
-Curriculum.
+The MSME program builds knowledge and skills in Mechanical Engineering by combining both research and academic course work.
+Students choose coursework in mechanical systems design, system dynamics, solid mechanics, energy systems, engineering materials, automatic controls, mechatronics and computational mechanics.
+For a tentative schedule of courses and requirements, see the MSME curriculum.

-Doctor of Philosophy in Mechanical or Aerospace Engineering
+Doctor of Philosophy in Aerospace Engineering

-- Doctor of Philosophy in Aerospace Engineering Curriculum
+Doctor of Philosophy in Mechanical Engineering

-The MSAE, MSME, and MSE degrees require completion of 24 hours of coursework (with a minimum cumulative grade point average of 3.0/4.0) plus 6 hours of research leading to a thesis.
-The coursework must include 6 hours of mathematics from an approved list and 12 hours of courses from Mechanical and Aerospace Engineering.
+The MSAE, MSME and MSE degrees require completion of 24 hours of coursework (with a minimum cumulative grade point average of 3.0/4.0) plus 6 hours of research leading to a thesis.
+The coursework must include 6 hours of mathematics from an approved list and 12 hours of courses from mechanical and aerospace engineering.

 The PhD degree program has the following four main stages:

-Ph.D. candidates must constitute their advisory committee and defend their proposal for their Dissertation no later than a year after becoming Ph.D. candidates.
+PhD candidates must constitute their advisory committee and defend their proposal for their dissertation no later than a year after becoming PhD candidates.

-Ph.D. students are required to complete 24 credits ours of coursework with an average GPA above 3.
+PhD students are required to complete 24 credits ours of coursework with an average GPA above 3.0.
 Certain restrictions regarding the type of courses are listed in the graduate catalog.
 For example, a minimum of two math courses and two MAE courses are required.
 There is no limit to the number of courses that can be taken at the election of the student.
 Normally, students take some courses that help them prepare for the qualifying exam as well as preparing for their chosen area of research.

 If any questions or additional information, contact us at email@example.com.

-The Department has been successful in awarding financial assistance to many of our graduate students through a combination of research assistantships, teaching assistantships, and fellowships.
+The Department has been successful in awarding financial assistance to many of our graduate students through a combination of research assistantships, teaching assistantships and fellowships.

-For Applicants in the Ph.D.
-Program in Aerospace or Mechanical Engineering
+For Applicants in the PhD Program in Aerospace or Mechanical Engineering

 Departmental Financial Support

-Faculty members normally award Graduate Research Assistantships (GRA) to students that have demonstrated their competence over a period of at least one or two semesters here at West Virginia University (WVU).
+Faculty members normally award graduate research assistantships to students that have demonstrated their competence over a period of at least one or two semesters here at West Virginia University.
 A few students with extraordinary credentials and unique expertise required by the faculty are awarded a GRA in advance of enrolling at WVU.

-No request for GRA or GTA will be considered before a completed application has been received at the university and department levels.
+No request for GRA or GTA will be considered before a completed application has been received at the University and Department levels.

 The information in this page is only a partial description aimed to provide a quick glance for prospective students.
 The graduate catalog and other approved documents supersede all the information provided in this page.